 This approach will be used separately for each outcome and need not be applied to all outcomes.
 The calculations for ACD are the most straightforward because ACD is a summary of the entire time period with each day weighted equally.
 Therefore, simply calculating the average ACD for all children over the relevant time period will suffice.
 The calculations for total prednisone for asthma exacerbations are somewhat less straightforward because a large fraction of the observed treatment periods, across all participants, will not include any asthma exacerbations.
 Therefore, it is certain that some of the corrected total prednisone values will be negative.
 This is because the average total prednisone for any time period will be greater than or equal to zero.
-In the case of a treatment period with no exacerbations will have a total prednisone value of zero, while the corrected value will be negative if the average total prednisone for that time period is greater than zero.
-However, this should not be considered a problem for the purpose of comparing treatment periods within an individual.
+In the case of a treatment period with no exacerbations will have a total prednisone value of zero, while the corrected value will be negative if the average total prednisone for the purpose of comparing treatment periods within an individual.
 The calculations for FEV1 change are less intuitively obvious because that outcome is only measured on one day of the treatment period.
 However, the same approach will be followed by calculating the average of all the FEV1 change measurements during the relevant time period whether they occurred on the last day of the time period or not.